 We should note that the results of this section merely show the existence, given a particular choice of approximation functions, of multisets that demonstrate the worst-case behavior of those approximation functions.
-These multisets satisfy cardinality constraints such that they could be the multisets appearing in some round of an actual execution of the algorithm, for example the first round.
-However, the multisets of values appearing in any round of an execution of the algorithm in general depend upon the behavior of the faulty processes at all preceding rounds.
+These multisets satisfy cardinality constraints such that they could be the multisets appearing in some round of an actual execution of the algorithm, for example, the first round.
+However, the multisets of values appearing in any round of an execution of the algorithm depend, in general, on the behavior of the faulty processes at all preceding rounds.
 We do not necessarily know that the faulty processes can conspire to produce worst-case behavior at each round of the algorithm.
-The results of this section therefore do not preclude the existence of approximation functions whose per-round convergence factor is not constant over the course of the algorithm, but rather becomes more favorable as the algorithm progresses.
+The results of this section do not, therefore, preclude the existence of approximation functions whose per-round convergence factor is not constant over the course of the algorithm but becomes instead more favorable as the algorithm progresses.

-In [DLPSW 83], an earlier version of this work, we used different approximation functions in our algorithms.
-The discovery of the lower bounds in this section suggested that those functions did not give optimal rates of convergence, and led us to search for the improved approximation functions that appear in this paper.
+In [6], an earlier version of this work, we used different approximation functions in our algorithms.
+The discovery of the lower bounds in this section suggested that those functions did not give optimal rates of convergence and led us to search for the improved approximation functions that appear in this paper.